>>Meet our alumni!

 |Anne "Amanda" Atkinson

-Amanda is a recent graduate of the University of Pennsylvania, receiving a B.A. in Psychology in 2012.
-When not in the lab she is enrolled in the Pre-Medical Post-Baccalaureate program at Columbia University and performs as an actress in the Philadelphia area.
+Amanda graduated from University of Pennsylvania in 2012, receiving a B.A. in Psychology in 2012.
+When not in the lab she is taking classes to attend nursing school and performs as an actress in the Philadelphia area.
 In her free time she enjoys baking, yoga, and a good fantasy novel.

 >>Meet our alumni!